 Green- Its not just for plants

-As we have just seen nature can and does use a variety of pigments that can create the colors seen in anime hair.
+As we have just seen nature can and does use a variety of pigments that can create the colors seen in anime hair color.
 Therefore I have determined anime hair color to be

 While we do not see the many anime hair colors as natural human hair colors at the present time it does not mean that it cannot happen in the future.
 Mankind is constantly changing and evolving over time so it is possible that at some point in the future we acquire a mutation leading to a new hair color.
 The second point is that if our evolution had taken a slightly different path we could have ended up with different hair colors; one only has to look at the bright coloration of many tropical bird species, with which we share a common ancestor in reptiles.

-I hope that everyone has enjoyed reading this post and maybe learned a thing or two.
-I am always looking for new ideas and areas of research, so please let me know if you have an anime science question you want answered.
+I hope that everyone has enjoyed reading about anime hair color and maybe learned a thing or two.
+I am always looking for new ideas and areas of research, so please let me know if you have an anime science question you want answered in the comments below.